Tanish-SR/SmartBrain/README.md

-SmartBrain - FrontEnd

-Clone this repo
-Run npm install
-Run npm run dev
-You must add your own PAT key in the src/App.jsx file to connect to Clarifai. you must add your USER_ID and APP_ID in the src/App.jsx file

-you can add your PAT key from the clarifai profile ---> security ---> scroll down create PAT key

 # React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+1. SmartBrain - FrontEnd

+2. Clone this repo

+3. Run npm install

+4. Run npm run dev

+5. You must add your own PAT key in the src/App.jsx file to connect to Clarifai.

+6. you must add your USER_ID and APP_ID in the src/App.jsx file

+7. you can add your PAT key from the clarifai profile ---> security ---> scroll down create PAT key